3ofcoins/vendorificator/README.md

 Downloads an Opscode Chef cookbook from http://community.opscode.com/ website (same thing that `knife cookbook site install` does).
 It resolves dependencies -- all needed modules will be downloaded by default.
-Its category defaults to `:cookbooks`.
+Its group defaults to `:cookbooks`.
 It may take the same arguments as `archive` (but the name and possibly version is almost always enough), plus: